 David Andress, historian

 On the afternoon of October 6th the king, his family, his royal retinue and several deputies to the Assembly departed Versailles for Paris.
 Their carriages were accompanied by the crowd, the procession numbering between 30,000 and 40,000 people.
 The mood of the people was joyous and optimistic, yet also triumphant and intimidating.
 On July 14th the people had triumphed over royal absolutism; on October 6th they had triumphed over the king himself.
 On their return to Paris, the royal family was installed in the Tuileries, a dilapidated palace not used as a royal residence for decades.
 Some furniture, clothing and other royal belongings were carted from Versailles to the Tuileries; even so, the royal court in Paris was much more austere.
-Versailles was maintained, an acknowledgement that the king might someday return, however neither Louis or his family would see the splendour of Versailles again.
+Versailles was maintained, an acknowledgement that the king might someday return, however, neither Louis or his family would see the splendour of Versailles again.
 The National Constituent Assembly also relocated to the Tuileries, its sessions held in the Salle du Manége, an indoor hall used for riding lessons.
-The king became a virtual prisoner in Paris – and in many respects, the French Revolution became a prisoner of the Paris revolution.
+The king became a virtual prisoner in the Tuileries and, in many respects, the revolution became a prisoner of Paris.

 1. The October Days refers to the journée of October 5th and 6th 1789, when a crowd of several thousand Parisians, many of them women, marched on Versailles to pressure the royal government.